scrabbletank/farhome-rules/monstermanual.md

 ***Grasp.*** *Melee Attack:* 5 AP, 0/2/3/0/0</br>Deals 2 wound dice in cold damage.

 ***Possess.*** *Maneuver*, *Melee Special:* 10 AP, 0/1/4/0/0</br>The target makes a Charisma save, becoming Possessed by the Ghost on fail.
-While possessed the Ghost controls all actions the creature takes and is un-targetable.
+While possessed the Ghost controls all actions the creature takes and is untargetable.
 Every time the creature takes 1 wound in damage they may make the Charisma save again, ending the possession on success.
 If the creature becomes incapacitated the possession ends with the Ghost appearing in an adjacent tile.
 ___

 #### Shadow